AndreaPontrandolfo/eslint-plugin-fsecond/docs/rules/no-inline-interfaces.md

 When `false` (default), the rule does NOT check function return type annotations.

 When `true`, the rule will flag inline object types in function return types.

-## What the rule always ignores

-**Classes:** The rule completely ignores anything inside classes, including class properties, method parameters, and method return types.
-This allows for flexibility in class-based code where inline types may be more appropriate.

 ## Examples